 - take messages and route them to the right person.

 It is a flexible solution that genuinely takes work off the provider’s plate.
 Its quality depends heavily on how well the agents are trained and how closely they follow your instructions.
 In the US, patient data handling should also be HIPAA-conscious, so it is worth confirming how a given provider protects that information.
+Concretely, that means asking for a signed business associate agreement (BAA), knowing where call recordings and messages are stored, and checking how long they are kept.
+The vetting logic is the same as for any outsourced answering service, with confidentiality as an extra, non-negotiable layer.

 How Much Does a Medical Answering Service Cost?